01 of 28

 In your treasure-seeking adventures, you may also find dial thermometers with the Coca-Cola logo.
 This 1960s example has a glass front, brilliant color, and is 19 inches in diameter.
 It's a very clean example with minuscule soiling and is considered to be in near-mint.
 Due to that, it's 2008 selling price was an astounding $862.50 through Morphy Auctions.Continue to 14 of 28 below.

 14 of 28

 Large Coca-Cola Domed Clock

 Clocks are also very popular and common with the Coke theme.
-Condition and uniqueness is everything.
-This 1940s to '50s piece features brass colored bottles under the glass dome and is rather large for this style of clock, at 11 1/2 inches tall.
+Condition and uniqueness are everything.
+This 1940s to 50s piece features brass-colored bottles under the glass dome and is rather large for this style of clock, at 11 1/2 inches tall.
 Though it has small marks, light wear, and soiling, it's in excellent condition.
 At a 2008 Morphy Auctions sale, it went for $632.50.Continue to 15 of 28 below.

 15 of 28

 Wall clocks are far more common, so you'll want to look for unusual fonts and designs.
 This Lackner electric clock was made around 1939 and certainly has all those features.
 There is some noticeable flaking on the logo areas as well as some paint loss on the back white panel.
 It also has minor marks and medium soiling, so its condition is listed as very good.
 With a diameter of 17 inches, it sold in 2008 through Morphy Auctions for $460.Continue to 16 of 28 below.